Hi! I’m Sarah. I’m so glad you are here.

 I am grateful for the stories that dream us, especially the ones that dream us together.

-In 2001, I started out my professional path as a home visitor listening to the stories of the very young.
-I was fascinated by how babies form bonds, not just with their caregivers, but with the wider world and beyond.
-As a researcher, too, I spent hours upon hours watching babies ‘being.’
-And grew curious about how early experiences of relationships come to shape our life stories.
-In 2007 I moved to London to study developmental psychology at the Anna Freud Centre, and soon after, started on my clinical journey as a therapist, working in early education and community mental health spaces in Seattle.
+In 2001, I started out my professional path as a home visitor listening to the stories of the very young; how humans form bonds, not just with their caregivers, but in the wider communities and ecosystems that hold them.
+As a researcher, I spent hours in the presence of babies ‘being,’ and in 2006 moved to London to study developmental psychology at the Anna Freud Centre, and soon after, started on my clinical journey as a therapist, working in early education and community mental health spaces in Seattle.